GSG-G8/KnowYourArea/README.md

  ## What is our project contain?
 * Our project contains three main sections:
-* The first section is the header which contain h1 and h2.
+* The first section is the nav bar which contain h1 and the input and submit buttons.
-* The second section contains an input button and form.
+* The second section is the header which contains the map.
-* The last section conatin the search result.
+* The last section contains the form to add locations to the site.

 ## How the process of building our project done?